 The philosophy of the Birth Centre is to promote normality.
-There are five rooms designed as bedrooms with en-suite facilities, a birthing pool room and a retreat room.
+There are five rooms designed as bedrooms with en-suite facilities and a birthing pool room.
 Women wishing to use the Birth Centre have to fulfil set criteria.
 It has an increasing number of midwives trained in the use of aromatherapy for childbirth.

 Sandwell and West Birmingham Hospitals NHS Trust

 The maternity unit at City Hospital is situated within an inner-city area and provides services to the multicultural residents of West Birmingham and the surrounding areas.

 Approximately 3,200 babies are born each year to local women and their families.
 At present, midwives provide holistic midwifery care within hospital and community settings.
 A Consultant Midwife is in post who leads the promotion of normal birth.